vippsas/vipps-checkout/vipps-checkout-how-it-works-woocommerce.md

 The installation process is described [here](https://github.com/vippsas/vipps-woocommerce), but can be summarized as:

 1. Install the plugin using the WordPress [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 The plugin can also be installed manually by uploading the plugin files to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen on WordPress.
 3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
 4. Go the settings page for the Vipps plugin and enter your Vipps account keys.
 Your account keys are available in the [Vipps Developer Portal](https://portal.vipps.no).

 # Checkout specific setup

-Checkout replaces the default WooCommerce checkout window with a Vipps-designed window, giving you better conversion and less hassle.
+Checkout replaces the default WooCommerce checkout window with a Vipps window, giving you better conversion and less hassle.

 Features specific to Vipps Checkout are accessed in the *Payments* settings in the Admin panel.
 ![image](https://user-images.githubusercontent.com/25223283/226337801-7561a625-4ad5-4a68-aa56-96a6c1bcaf68.png)